 Follow the path alongside the lake until you reach the Shell House and Discovery Room area; ideal for a toilet or refreshment break.
 Skirt around the rear of this area, looking out for the oak on your right at (H).
 An apple tree at (I) is on your right, just before the gate.
 Go through the gate into the car park and turn immediately right onto the road.

 (H) One of the largest oak trees in the forest, probably at least 450 years old.
 (I) An apple tree that's host to lots of mistletoe; the forest is the last mistletoe stronghold in the East of England.

-Follow the road from the car park, looking out for the huge cedar of Lebanon tree on your left at (J).
-Further along the road at (K) note some commemorative trees (young pollards in tree guards) planted across the plain.
+Follow the road from the car park, looking out for the huge Indian Cedar tree on your left at (I).
+On your right, at (J), you can see an area of scrub that was cleared in Autumn 2019, and then reseeded, as part of a project to restore the historic lakeside parkland setting, suggested in the Capability Brown plan.
+You can now catch tantalising glimpses of the lake through the thinned out trees.
+Further along the road, at (K), note some commemorative trees (young trees in tree guards) planted across the plain.
 Shortly afterwards the road turns right and you'll see a small hawthorn at (L), near to the entrance to Elgin Coppice.

 (J) The cedar of Lebanon tree (shown) was planted by the Houblon family in the 18th century and acts as a landmark for people walking in the forest.
 (K) Across the plain you can see the next generation of pollards (in tree guards).